devign-it/devign-it_old/README.md

-# Digital Resuma
+# 🌞 A quick digital resume for summer 2018

-Call it a timeline or digital resume.
+Created a _very static_ timeline and digital resume website.
+Includes a bit about me and some recent works.
+Big *WIP* for now.
+From design to development to live < 24 hours.